 How can we make transient response, low end excursion utilization, negative port effects, and in room FR better?
 Since they are all significantly affected by the tuning frequency of the enclosure, the answer is to lower the tune beyond what is typically used.
 Using a very low tune keeps the responsibility of output away from the port over a larger range of bass frequencies, allowing port output to come into play only when the driver starts showing signs of becoming stressed.
 A logical goal is to make the driver solely responsible for output down to at least ~30hz, as the frequencies above that are where the bulk of musical bass lies and where accuracy is most critical.
 Using the one octave estimation, this would ideally put the desired tune at no higher than 15hz.
 The lower tune means that the 4th order roll off (which occurs below tuning) occurs at a much lower frequency as well, and a high pass filter and its accompanying negative side effects can be avoided.
 Standard DVD players, receivers, preamp processors, EQ units, amps, and other electronics in the signal chain have output roll offs in the single digits.
 Some equipment is better than others in this regard, but I’m not aware of any non-modified signal chain that will be flat to low single digits.
 This aggregated roll off acts as a layer of protection below the sub's operating range so that you aren't sending the sub a full strength signal from the amp at extremely low frequencies.

-With very low tuning, the negative effects associated with port use don't get a chance to play a role, and the subwoofer and bass quality in a proper design using a well built enclosure are a direct representation of of what the chosen driver is capable of.
+With very low tuning, the negative effects associated with port use don't get a chance to play a role in the audible range, and the bass quality in a proper design is a direct representation of what the chosen driver is capable of.
 The more capable the driver, the better the accuracy will be.
 The ill effects of the port are pushed down into frequencies so low that they basically become non issues, as those frequencies are mostly tactile as opposed to audible - our sensitivity to those frequencies is extremely low, as shown by hearing sensitivity curves:

 As you can see, sensitivity decreases exponentially in subwoofer frequencies.
-If distortion is kept in check, the main issue that will affect frequencies up to an octave higher or more is the transient response.
+If driver distortion is minimal, the primary issue that could potentially affect frequencies up to an octave higher or more is the transient response.
 This can be attacked two fold.
 First

 , the lower tune pushes the degradation of transient response down into lower frequencies, where sensitivity is decreased.
-This can be observed in measurements of a subwoofer using multiple tuning options.
-Here is an “Energy Time Frequency Spectrogram” (basically a measure of transient response) of a subwoofer using a 20hz tune courtesy of AVTalk’s Subwoofer Tests.
+This can be observed in spectral decay measurements of a subwoofer using multiple tuning options.
+Here is a SVS 20-39 PC+ in 20hz tune:

 Notice how high in range this degradation reaches.
 Now here is the same measurement of the same sub under the same circumstances with the tuning lowered to 12hz.

-As you can see, the degradation in transient response has been pushed down pretty far, and now, the musical region appears to be totally unaffected.
+As you can see, the degradation in transient response has been pushed down far, and now, the audible region appears to be totally unaffected.
 Second

 , due to no high pass filter being used in a LLT, the overall scope/range of this degradation is reduced as well, due to a 4th order roll off as opposed to a 6th or higher order roll off.
-To illustrate this point, here are some measurements of how long it took a 20hz tuned ported sub to reach full amplitude with a 20hz sine wave – first using an amp with a discrete high pass filter built in at 18hz (bottom measurement)
+To illustrate this point, here are some measurements of how long it took a 20hz tuned ported sub to reach full amplitude with a 20hz sine wave – first using an amp with a discrete high pass filter built in at 18hz (Right Channel, bottom measurement):

 And then again, same circumstances, but using an amp with no built in high pass filter: